 Table of Contents

 So who can create a listing on Airbnb?
 Just about anyone who has some extra space.

 Almost anyone can be a host!
 It's free to sign up and list your space.
 The listings available on the site are as diverse as the hosts who list them, so you can post airbeds in apartments, entire houses, rooms in bed-and-breakfasts, tree houses in the woods, boats on the water, or enchanted castles.

-Becoming an Airbnb host is pretty easy, you just have to have a bit of extra space that you can share with a guest.
-It's free to sign up and create a listing, and the only fee you'll typically pay is a 3% host service fee when someone books and pays for a rental.
+Becoming an Airbnb host is pretty simple, you just have to have a bit of extra space that you can share with a guest.
+It's free to sign up and create a listing, and the only fee you'll typically pay is a 3% host service fee when a guest checks in.